How To Find Homeless Shelters in Houston

 Bay Area Homeless offers shelter to men, women, and families.

-New clients are accepted between 9 am and 4 pm daily.
+New clients are accepted at this Baytown homeless shelter between 9 am and 4 pm daily.

 Bay Area Homeless Services offer the following help to clients: